LIT-Protocol/lit-services-docs/docs/share-modal/upgradingFromv2.md

 This is a brief summary of how to move from the (EVM only) **Access Control Conditions** format used in the **[old Lit Share Modal](https://www.npmjs.com/package/lit-share-modal)** to the new **Unified Access Control Condition** format used in the new v3 build.  **[More information on Unified Access Control Conditions can be found here](https://developer.litprotocol.com/docs/AccessControlConditions/unifiedAccessControlConditions)**

-There are two changes to be aware: first, the additions of a `chain` property within each individual condition of itself defines what kind of AuthSig is required to register it, and, second, a change in the syntax of the object passed to the `saveSigningConditions` method in the `litNodeClient`.
+There are two changes to be aware: first, the additions of a `conditionType` property within each individual condition of itself defines what kind of AuthSig is required to register it, and, second, a change in the syntax of the object passed to the `saveSigningConditions` method in the `litNodeClient`.

-### New `chain` property
+### New `conditionType` property

-Within the individual conditions, a new `chain` property has been added.
+Within the individual conditions, a new `conditionType` property has been added.
 The share modal currently supports **Solana** and **EVM** chains, which use the values `'solRpc'` and `'evmBasic'` to differentiate.

 Old (EVM only) **Access Control Conditions** format for checking a wallet with address 0x50e2dac5e78B5905CB09495547452cEE64426db2.